Brachyspira pilosicoli: Zoonotic potential

 Human case reports of B. pilosicoli spirochaetosis have been described, suggesting that individuals colonized with B. pilosicoli may develop focal colitis and chronic diarrhea, with abdominal pain, flatulence, gastrointestinal bleeding, rectal discharge, watery diarrhea, and pseudoappendicitis.
 Colonoscopic examination often reveals a normal-appearing mucosa.
 However, edematous and erythematous mucosal changes have been reported.
 Following the apparition of any symptoms, intestinal spirochaetosis is confirmed by biopsy.
-Overall, human intestinal spirochaetosis with B. pilosicoli is relatively uncommon and there is a debate in regards to its clinical significance as most cases are asymptomatic.
+Overall, human intestinal spirochaetosis with B. pilosicoli is relatively uncommon and there is a debate regarding its clinical significance as most cases are asymptomatic.
 Incidence of colonization is associated with crowded and unhygienic conditions in developing countries and in specific populations such as Australian Aborigines, as well as amongst homosexual males and HIV+ patients in western countries.
-Of those already colonized, spirochetemia has been observed in individuals with impaired immune defence or injury of the gastrointestinal mucosa.
+Of those already colonized, spirochetemia has been observed in individuals with impaired immune defenses or injury of the gastrointestinal mucosa.
 Further evidence of B. pilosicoli pathogenicity includes human cases of invasive hepatic infection and hepatitis in chronically ill or immunocompromised individuals where the spirochetemia is likely to have been secondary to the immunosuppression.
 These cases are likely examples of human infections of pathogenic B. pilosicoli from enteric commensal populations as a consequence of increased microorganism virulence or diminished host defenses.
 It remains unclear as to what extent spirochetemia may contribute to clinical signs in these patients, although some patients have shown multiorgan failure.
 Nevertheless, spirochetemia also appears to be a relatively rare phenomenon in individuals where fecal carriage has been observed.